Attorney Training & Development

 Because our attorneys are our greatest asset, we strive to ensure that each is provided the experiences and resources they need to develop and thrive.
 With the understanding that each of our attorneys is an individual with a unique set of skills, talents and aspirations, we offer individualized support to help them reach their tremendous potential.
 Our dedicated Professional Development Department is focused on mentoring, training and supporting our associates at every level of their careers.

 Associates at every level work closely with partners on client matters.
-In addition to the natural mentoring relationships that evolve from close working arrangements, associates also benefit from the firm's formal mentoring program which include the Pod, Associate Mentor, Gap, and Partner Advisor programs.
+In addition to the natural mentoring relationships that evolve from those close working arrangements, associates also benefit from the firm's formal mentoring program, which includes the Associate Mentor, “Gap,” and Partner Advisor programs.

 Associate Mentor Program